 Using Sql to Excel Utility

-Then just press “Generate CSV” button and Sql to Excel utility will create a separate CSV file for each table in the selected folder.
+Then just press the “Generate CSV” button and Sql to Excel utility will create a separate CSV file for each table in the selected folder.

 Also, you can find more information on the official page.